tgrava/tgrava.github.io/_pages/about.md

 Hi there.
 "I sell no houses, only beginnings," said the Real Estate agent.
 "I promise no truths, only probabilities," said the Truthful Statistician.
+Yet I have nothing to sell you.

 The way I process is to...
 **I**nvert it.
 **D**ecompose it.
 **A**utomate it.
-Sounds like reverse engineering, doesn't it?
+Sounds like a reverse engineering story, doesn't it?

 I believe that...
 The data-generating process is not in your model, nor outside it.